-We love gyoza!
+We love homemade gyoza!
 Little delicate dumplings filled with ground pork and veggies.
 Homemade gyoza taste so much better than when you get them in the restaurant.
 Like little bites of heaven.
-This homemade gyoza recipe is my favorite and the dipping sauce is good enough to drink!
+This gyoza recipe is our favorite and the dipping sauce is good enough to drink!

 The first time I made my own homemade gyoza at home they turned out freeking fantastic!
 Now I am hooked.
 Homemade tastes SO much better than store bought or even from a restaurant, even though it is a fair bit more work.
 Now whenever I make them, I make a whole bunch and freeze them so I always have them on hand ready for a craving or if a couple friends drop by.
 This time though, we trays and trays of them.